fredjgermain/Demo/01-FileSystemSimulation/README.md

 ```

 ### Commands file
 *cmd.txt* or *cmd2.txt* feed a list of commands to *fs.exe*.
-The following command create a simulated directory named *main* in the root directory.
+The following command create a simulated directory named */main* in the root directory.
 ```
 creation_repertoire /main
 ```